Hammer update for Google Maps: The new feature completely changes route planning

-Route planning on Google Maps just got better with a new feature.
-Here you can read about the new post.
+With the update, route planning on Google Maps is even better.
+You can find out about the new jobs here.

 Google started rolling out Universal View 3D a few months ago.
 Like the group on Twitter Announce, this functionality is now expanded to include important details.